 The sub-sections below contain more information on the topic.
 Specifically, they first outline the general types of approaches that can be used to deal with academic procrastination, and then provide examples of specific interventions and techniques that can be used as part of these approaches.

-Note that the information here focuses on resolving academic procrastination among students, where it is most common.
-Some of this is also relevant when it comes to solving academic procrastination among academic professionals, such as teachers and professors, but in some cases, it will be more effective to view their behavior as workplace procrastination instead, and to deal with it accordingly.
+Note that the information here focuses on resolving academic procrastination in students.
+Some of this is also relevant when it comes to solving procrastination among academic professionals, such as teachers and professors, but in some cases, it will be more effective to view their behavior as workplace procrastination instead, and to deal with it accordingly.

 There are three main types of approaches for dealing with academic procrastination: